also neoconservative; used in the modern sense by 1979:

 My Republican vote [in the 1972 presidential election] produced little shock waves in the New York intellectual community.
 It didn't take long - a year or two - for the socialist writer Michael Harrington to come up with the term "neoconservative" to describe a renegade liberal like myself.
 To the chagrin of some of my friends, I decided to accept that term; there was no point calling myself a liberal when no one else did.
 [Irving Kristol, "Forty Good Years," "The Public Interest," Spring 2005]

-The term is attested from 1960, but it originally often was applied to Russell Kirk and his followers, who would be philosophically opposed to the later neocons.
-From neo- + conservative.
+The term is attested from by 1964 (neo-conservatism is by 1959; new conservative is from mid-1950s), originally often applied to Russell Kirk and his followers, who would be philosophically opposed to the later neocons.
+From neo- "new" + conservative (n.).